mridubhatnagar/learn-go/learning_logs.md

 - solved last practice problem from strings set.
 - Saw a basic video on multi dimensional arrays in Go.
 - Solved 4 problems from new set of string array and 2D array problems.

+## 2024-07-10

+- Brushed up integer to binary conversion mathematically.
+- Based on the learning solved the problem to convert integer to binary.
+- Brushed up matrix multiplication mathematically how to do. [programming implementation pending]